Horse Therapy for Troubled Teenagers

 - Learning Safe and Natural Horsemanship

 All equine program activities are facilitated by O.K.
-Corral Series certified counselors and instructors to provide mental, physical, emotional, behavioral, and spiritual healing to individuals by harnessing the powerful connection between horses and people.
+Corral Series and Natural LIfemanship trained/certified counselors and instructors to provide mental, physical, emotional, behavioral, and spiritual healing to individuals by harnessing the powerful connection between horses and people.
+Shepherd’s Hill Academy’s ERT Model includes 4 Stages of Progress your teen will experience as they navigate the exclusive student reflection notebook called Stable Eyes.

-The following equine program activities are designed to help each troubled teen with their therapeutic needs in dealing with addictions, disorders, other behavioral and relational issues:
+As students progress through the 4 Stages, they will encounter the following equine program activities.
+Every activity is designed to help each troubled teen with their individual therapeutic needs in dealing with addictions, disorders, other behavioral and relational issues:

 - Maintenance, Care, and Grooming Horses